Deng Fei

-Deng Fei is a fictional character in Water Margin, one of the Four Great Classical Novels of Chinese literature.
-Nicknamed "Fiery Eyed Suan-ni", he ranks 49th among the 108 Stars of Destiny and 13th among the 72 Earthly Fiends.
+Deng Fei is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Fiery Eyed Suanni", he ranks 49th among the 108 Heroes and 13th among the 72 Earthly Fiends.

 Background

-Deng Fei, a native of Xiangyang, is one of the three bandit chiefs at Yinma River (飲馬川; in present-day Ji County, Tianjin), ranked below Pei Xuan and above Meng Kang.
-Deng Fei, who is nicknamed "Fiery Eyed Suan-ni" (Note: The Suan-ni (狻猊) is a lion-like creature in Chinese mythology.
-It is one of the nine descendants of the Dragon.) due to his blood-shot eyes, fights with a long iron chain.
+Originally from Xiangyang, Deng Fei is nicknamed "Fiery Eyed Suanni" (Note: The Suanni (狻猊) is a lion-like creature in Chinese mythology.
+It is one of the nine descendants of the Dragon.) due to his bloodshot eyes.
+A highly-skilled fighter, he uses a long iron chain with spikes in combat.